 To progress into Semester 3, students must start a full-time (paid) work placement in a funeral home after they have successfully completed exams in Semester 2.
 During Semesters 3 through 5, students complete their learning by distance, and many of their assignments are based on the practical experience they are gaining in the funeral home.
-Humber assists students find their placements by working with our industry partners to identify openings.
-However, students are responsible for finding their own work placement with a licensed funeral establishment in Ontario.
+Humber assists students to find their placements by working with our industry partners to identify openings.
+Students are responsible for finding their own work placement with a licensed Ontario funeral establishment.

 Humber is a leading-edge facility in every respect.
 Teachers are licensed funeral directors with specializations in different capacities.
 They periodically work in the field and regularly attend professional association meetings ensuring material is current, relevant and covers all angles.